 Others said they had known for years what sort of job they wanted to do, due to the inspiration of a family member.
 Gabriela Grigorita, a mechanical systems engineer from Romania, who works at the Griffon Hoverwork hovercraft manufacturer, said: “My father is an electrical engineer and has been a key influence.
 Engineering seemed to come naturally to me.
 For a long time I've felt a passion for maths and physics.”

 A tour around a factory run by Harwin in Portsmouth led Archie Rose to drop plans for university and start an apprenticeship with the electrical components producer

 Many manufacturers that have entrenched links with local schools have found the connections pay off in commercial terms, through the recruitment of people who may go on to senior jobs.
-Jonathan Falder director of Manchester paints maker said: “It is important that businesses in manufacturing visit schools to talk about how exciting and diverse their businesses are and the positive impact they make.”
+Jonathan Falder, director of Manchester paints maker HMG said: “It is important that businesses in manufacturing visit schools to talk about how exciting and diverse their businesses are and the positive impact they make.”

 While HMG thinks this as a good way to gain new young employees, it supports them through their careers with learning programmes aimed at developing future senior managers.
 “Six out of our seven board directors have come through the company in this way,” Falder said.

 The stories of 60 of the 107 in the survey are available on the website, with the remainder available soon.